tableau/tableau-viz-lwc/README.md

 1. Drag the **Tableau Visualization** component from the Custom area of the Lightning Components list to the top of the Page Canvas.

+1. Configure the component.

-1. On the account record page, enter the URL of the Tableau viz that contains the sales data you want to display.
+    - Enter the URL of the Tableau viz that contains the sales data you want to display.

+    - Provide the name of the the Tableau field to use for filtering.
 The Tableau field needs to be the name of a field in the viz that you are embedding.
 For example, the viz might contain a field for the account ID.

+    - Provide the name of the the Salesforce field to use in filtering.
 The Salesforce field needs to specify a qualified field name for that page.
 For example, on the opportunity record page, you could use `Opportunity.AccountId`.

     When the values from these two fields match, the LWC will automatically filter the Tableau viz.

     ![Tableau Visualization LWC Filter Settings](./assets/lwc_filtering.png 'Tableau Visualization LWC Filter Settings')